-The technicians at Gibson Electric & Technology Solutions (Gibson Electric) understand the vital role that communication networks play in information management.
+The technicians at Gibson Electric understand the vital role that communication networks play in information management.
 Gibson Electric provides a reliable and flexible data and telecommunications cabling infrastructure that delivers data to clients over a variety of transmission technologies.

 Registered Communications Distribution Designer-(RCDD) qualified engineers and Building Industry Consulting Service International- (BICSI) certified installers work to successfully implement structured cabling and voice and data systems design and installation for businesses of all sizes.

 Installing wireless access points (WAPs) are a common task in many of Gibson Electric’s structured cabling projects.
 We typically install two category 6A cables to each WAP device location.
 This allows individuals with smart devices and laptops to access the network without being a plugged into a traditional structured-cabling outlet.
 WAPs are typically password protected for access to the network.

-Gibson Electric also designs, installs, tests, and maintains fiber-optic systems, specializing in fusion splicing, multi-mode and single-mode fiber-cable termination, optical time-domain reflectometer (OTDR) testing, power meter and light-source testing, and various other types of repair work.
+We also design, install, test, and maintain fiber-optic systems and specialize in fusion splicing, multi-mode and single-mode fiber-cable termination, optical time-domain reflectometer (OTDR) testing, power meter and light-source testing, and various other types of repair work.